dotaidev/dotaidev/README.md

 This project uses the dotaidev specification.
 Please:

+1. **Fetch the full specification** from: https://raw.githubusercontent.com/dotaidev/dotaidev/refs/heads/main/spec.md
+   - If you cannot access the URL, refer to the local copy at `dotaidev-spec.md` in this project
+   - Follow all AI system prompt instructions from the specification

-1. Load configuration from `.aidev/config/providers.yaml`
+2. **Load configuration** from `.aidev/config/providers.yaml`
-2. Use system prompt from `.aidev/.system`
+3. **Use system prompt** from `.aidev/.system`
-3. Apply user preferences from `.aidev/memory/user-profile.json`
+4. **Apply user preferences** from `.aidev/memory/user-profile.json`
-4. Use prompt templates from `.aidev/prompts/`
+5. **Use prompt templates** from `.aidev/prompts/`
-5. Execute workflows from `.aidev/workflows/` when requested
+6. **Execute workflows** from `.aidev/workflows/` when requested
-6. Update memory in `.aidev/memory/` after significant interactions
+7. **Update memory** in `.aidev/memory/` after significant interactions

-Follow the dotaidev specification for consistent behavior across all AI tools.
+Follow the complete dotaidev specification for consistent behavior across all AI tools.
 ```

 ### Claude Desktop/Web